5 Powerful Things That Happen When You Wait on God

 Lingering gives a sense of not wanting to leave; of enjoying someone’s presence so much, everything else seems much less important.

-In Psalm 40, we read that when David waited on God – when he lingered in His presence, four things happened that completely changed his life.
+When David waited on God—when he lingered in His presence—five things happened that completely changed his life.

 1. And He inclined to me, and heard my cry.

-As David lingered in God’s presence, He got God’s attention.
+As David lingered in God’s presence, something changed—not in God, but in David.

 And I wholeheartedly believe that it has more to do with us than with God.